gammu/gammu/readme.txt

    marcin-wiacek@topnet.pl).
 You can also subscribe mailing list (see www.mwiacek.com and subpage about Gammu) and get help there.
 List is used also for annoucements about new versions.
-Archive of list (starting 11 June 2003) is available under http://news.gmane.org/thread.php?group=gmane.linux.drivers.gammu
+Archive of list (starting 28 Sept 2002) is available under http://news.gmane.org/thread.php?group=gmane.linux.drivers.gammu

    TIP: If you want to have only general info about new versions, you can